Power generation capacity increased by 2.5pc

 ISLAMABAD: Pakistan’s electricity generation capacity during July-March 2018/19 increased by 2.5 percent to 34,282MWs, the Pakistan Economic Survey 2018/19 that the government launched on Monday, said.

 Currently, thermal has the largest share in electricity generation.
 Gas and RLNG are other cheaper sources.
-RLNG’s tremendous growth in energy mix has helped meet the demand to various power plants (Bhikki, Haveli Bahadurshah, Balloki, Halmore, Orient, Rousch, KAPCO, Saif and Sapphire) while the remaining was supplied to fertiliser plants, industrial and transport sector.
+RLNG tremendous growth in energy mix has helped supply the demand to various power plants (Bhikki, Haveli Bahadurshah, Balloki, Halmore, Orient, Rousch, KAPCO, Saif and Sapphire) while, the remaining was supplied to fertilizer plants, industrial and transport sector.

 As an alternative, the government showed commitment for electricity generation capacity through renewable energy sources.
 During July-March FY2019, there was an increase of 1 percent in share of renewable in electricity generation, and it is expected that the share will increase in coming years as well.